tencentyun/intlcloud-documents/product/存储/日志服务/词汇表_intl.md

 ## API Key

-API key is the security credential used for authentication when a user accesses a Tencent Cloud API.
+API key is a security credential for user authentication and access to Tencent Cloud API.
 An API key consists of SecretId and SecretKey.
-Multiple cloud API keys can be created under one user account.
-A user who does not have a cloud API key needs to create one by going to the [Cloud API Key Console](https://console.cloud.tencent.com/capi), otherwise he or she will be unable to call the cloud APIs.
+A user can create multiple cloud API keys by visiting [Cloud API Key Console](https://console.cloud.tencent.com/capi).
+Users cannot call cloud APIs without API keys.

 - SecretId is used to identify the API caller.
 - SecretKey is a key used for signature string encryption, and signature string verification by the server.